Windlog: Preventing wind turbine failure with predictive analytics

 June 2nd, 2021

-Wind-Log, by Proxima Solutions GmbH, is a software as a service solution (SaaS) designed to ease wind farms' monitoring and optimize energy production.
-Since its first version was released in 2018, several relevant improvements have been made.
-Today Wind-Log counts with ten modules making it a powerful and holistic tool that allows portfolio and asset managers, technical-commercial managers, and O&M technicians to get in-depth information; helping them in their decision-making process and KPI’s achievement.
+Windlog, by Proxima Solutions GmbH, is a wind farm asset management software as a service solution (SaaS) designed to ease wind farms' monitoring and optimize energy production.
+Since the first version of Windlog was released in 2018, several relevant improvements have been made to help optimize wind turbine monitoring.
+Today Windlog counts with ten modules making it a powerful and holistic tool that allows portfolio and asset managers, technical-commercial managers, and O&M technicians to get in-depth information; helping them in their decision-making process and KPI’s achievement.

-As part of Wind-Log improvements, we have developed artificial intelligence algorithms oriented to predict failures and outages.
-The predictive analytics service has served to early identify possible damages leading to savings of more than 1.1 million euros in one year and a half.
+As part of Windlog improvements, we have developed artificial intelligence algorithms oriented to predict failures and outages.
+The wind turbine predictive maintenance service has served to early identify possible damages leading to savings of more than 1.1 million euros in one year and a half.
 Over 55 cases have been identified in a 500 MW portfolio.
 To make the user understand the findings better, we introduced 3 different severity classes:

 - Class 1 (green, watchlist)